mattermost/mattermost/doc/install/Docker-Single-Container.md

 The following install instructions are for single-container installs of Mattermost using Docker for exploring product functionality and upgrading to newer versions.

+### One-line Docker Install ###

+If you have Docker set up, Mattermost installs in one-line:
+`docker run --name mattermost-dev -d --publish 8065:80 mattermost/platform`

+Otherwise, see step-by-step available:

 ### Mac OSX ###

 1. Install Docker Toolbox using instructions at: http://docs.docker.com/installation/mac/